 There are many differences between dry hair and damaged hair.

 In short, dry hair is hair that lacks hydration.
-On the other hand, damaged hair has had its outer shell broken, and its building blocks (AKA proteins) have been lost due to high heat or chemical hair treatments.
+On the other hand, damaged hair has broken its outer shell, and its building blocks (AKA proteins) have been lost due to high heat or chemical hair treatments.

 You can tell the differences between the two by doing two simple tests: